-• An entity applies the amendment for annual reporting periods beginning on or after1 January 2022.
-Earlier application is permitted.
-These amendments will currently have no impact on the financial statements of the Bank.
+• An entity applies the amendment for annual reporting periods beginning on or after 1 January 2022.
+These amendments currently have no impact on the financial statements of the Bank.

 IFRS 16 Leases Illustrative Example accompanying - Lease incentives

 The amendment removes the illustration of payments from the lessor relating to leasehold improvements in Illustrative Example 13 accompanying IFRS 16.
 This removes potential confusion regarding the treatment of lease incentives when applying IFRS 16.